- Which of the following statements, which would be the scope of friend function in C++?

 Explanation:

-- What is the output for the below following C++ code?
+- What will be the result when executing the provided C++ code?

 #include<iostream>